Sitepress pages are organized in a hierarchical tree. For example, given a site directory organized like this:

 manipulate are applied.

-If you want to add or remove resources from the manipulate method, just add the second
+If you want to add or remove resources from the manipulate method, you can simply add a second

 resources argument to the